mlflow/mlflow/examples/pytorch/MNIST/example1/README.md

 1. max_epochs - Number of epochs to train model.
 Training can be interrupted early via Ctrl+C
 2. gpus - Number of GPUs
 3. accelerator - [Accelerator backend](https://pytorch-lightning.readthedocs.io/en/latest/trainer.html#trainer-flags) (e.g. "ddp" for the Distributed Data Parallel backend) to use for training.
 By default, no accelerator is used.
-4. batch-size - Input batch size for training
+4. batch_size - Input batch size for training
-5. num-workers - Number of worker threads to load training data
+5. num_workers - Number of worker threads to load training data
 6. lr - Learning rate
 7. patience -parameter of early stopping
 8. mode - parameter of early stopping